yjwangtj/RA-ADC/README.md

 # RA-ADC
-Retrieval-Augmented Autonomous Driving Corner Case Comprehension with Vision-Language Models
-# Project Name

 ## Project Overview

-This is a project about **Project Name/Description**, aiming to **briefly describe the project goals or purpose**.
-This project can be used for **specific application scenarios** and includes the following main features:
+This is a project about **Retrieval-Augmented Autonomous Driving Corner Case Comprehension with Vision-Language Models**, aiming to **mitigate the hallucination phenomenon in VLMs through retrieval-augmented generation**.
+This project includes the following main features:

-- **Feature 1**: Brief description of the feature
+- **Feature 1**: Embedding of image-text pairs into vector database.
-- **Feature 2**: Brief description of the feature
+- **Feature 2**: Retrieving the most similar image with cosine similarity.
-- **Feature 3**: Brief description of the feature
+- **Feature 3**: Evaluating generated text with cosine similarity and ROUGE scores.

 ## Project Structure